BahaC/HotelSystem/README.md

 when both of them are available in your computer and runned, search for localhost/phpmyadmin from your browser to reach to the phpMyAdmin panel.
 Then you need to create a new database with optional name and import sql file added to this repo.
 So you have your database created.
-As a last step, you need to copy all the files added to this repo (css, php etc.) to xampp/htdocs directory in your computer after you clear inside of directory.
+As a last step, you need to copy all the files inside of htdocs added to this repo (css, php etc.) to xampp/htdocs directory in your computer after you clear inside of directory.
 Now you can reach hotel system from localhost/index.php from your browser